 The cork board is a bit heavy so I used Monkey Hooks to hang the frame.
 They hold a lot of weight but leave a small hole.
 You also don’t need any tools to stick them through the wall.

 I love how it turned out!

+I also bought the desk chair for $5 and refinished it.
 I love refinishing thrift store items and fitting them into my decor.
 What have you refinished lately?